symphonycms/symphonycms/README.markdown

 ### Important Information

-From version 2.1, we are now using [GitHub's organisations feature](http://github.com/blog/674-introducing-organizations).
-As a result all submodules, as well as the main Symphony 2 repo, are forks owned by the [Symphony CMS organisation](http://github.com/symphonycms/).
+As of version 2.1, we are now using [GitHub's organisations feature](http://github.com/blog/674-introducing-organizations).
+As a result, all submodules—as well as the main Symphony 2 repo—are forks owned by the
+[Symphony CMS organisation](http://github.com/symphonycms/).
 To fully update your git based installation, please edit your `.git/config` and the `.git/config` of all core extensions (`debugdevkit`, `profiledevkit`, `markdown`, `maintenance_mode`,